Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Step 3: Compare Against Your Own Site

-Once you have competitor keyword data, compare it against your current rankings and indexed pages.
+Compare competitor keyword data against your current rankings and indexed pages.
 This helps separate three categories: keywords you already rank for, keywords competitors rank for but you do not, and keywords where both sides rank but competitors perform better.
-That third category is often the most actionable because it points to pages you may be able to improve rather than topics you have to build from scratch.

 Step 4: Group Keywords by Theme and Intent

 A long export list is not a strategy.
 Group terms into topic clusters, page types, and search intent buckets.
 Some keywords belong in one comprehensive guide.
-Others should become separate support pages or FAQ sections.
-Grouping prevents you from producing fragmented articles that compete with each other and helps you build a cleaner information structure.
+Others should become separate support pages, comparison pages, product-led resources, or FAQ sections.

 Step 5: Prioritize by Opportunity

-Not every competitor keyword deserves action.
-Prioritize terms based on relevance, intent fit, content effort, business value, and ranking difficulty.
-A keyword with lower volume but strong commercial relevance may matter more than a larger term that attracts the wrong audience.
 This is also where internal structure becomes important.
 If several opportunities connect to an existing cluster, strengthening that cluster may be more effective than publishing isolated pages.
 A clean internal linking strategy helps turn these findings into stronger topic relationships across the site.

 Common Mistakes in Competitor Keyword Analysis